rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

 - Where in the star is the driving strongest?

-- How does the driving region relate to the peak in the opacity data around :math:`\log T \approx 5.2` (the 'iron bump')?
+- How does this driving region relate to the peak in the opacity data around :math:`\log T \approx 5.3` (the 'iron bump')?

 - Where in the star does damping occur?